If you are accused of committing a criminal offence, whether you have been charged or are being investigated, our lawyers can help you.

 Once you are arrested, you are generally entitled to consult with a lawyer before answering any questions.
 The police should advise you of your basic legal rights when they arrest you.
 Anything you tell the police (or anyone else, other than your lawyer or your lawyer's staff) may be used against you in Court.

-After you are arrested you will either be released after you sign documents which show that you agree and promise to appear in Court at a specific day and time for your first appearance and for subsequent appearances.
-There may also be conditions of your release which you agree to abide by until the Court orders changes to those conditions.
+After you are arrested you will either be released, or you may be held in custody until you can be brought to court.
+If you are released, you will have to sign documents which show that you agree to conditions and restrictions imposed by an officer in charge (some of which are always required, and others which are up to the oficer) and promise to appear in Court at a specific day and time for your first appearance and for subsequent appearances.

 A bail hearing is not a trial, it is a hearing to determine whether you are to be released or held in custody until the day of your trial.
 A bail hearing is conducted in front of a Justice of the Peace.
 Depending on the charge on which you were arrested, the Crown Attorney may have to establish that it is necessary for you to be held in custody or you may have to show that it is not necessary for you to be held in custody pending your trial.